 The life of batteries depends on how you be able to store it!
 So, if you want to use your batteries for more than a year, you should know the appropriate storing of cordless drill batteries.

-The vital thing for the cordless drill is the battery.
-Its runtime, fast, and quality charger.
+The vital part for the cordless drill is the battery.

 We cannot guarantee that the battery cells will have infinite life or won’t die, but this article can help you on how to keep your batteries life longer.